XinHu-Health/PersonalWeb/README.md

 # Personal Website

-This is the README file for my personal/academic website, built using Blogdown with Hugo and Coder theme.
+This is the README file for my personal website, built using Blogdown with Hugo and Coder theme.
 The coder theme is available at https://github.com/luizdepra/hugo-coder.git.

 Here are some very basic instructions for building your website in a similar fashion:<br>